karlkyck/OReilly-Architecture-Katas-Winter-2025/ADRs/ADR-01.md

 *Description*:

-A smaller LLM gives opportunity to provide a lower cost entry into AI generated grading, while we can increase the accuracy by leveraging our historical answer dataset via a RAG pattern.
+A smaller LLM gives opportunity to provide a lower cost entry into AI generated grading, while we can increase the accuracy by leveraging curated reference materials via a RAG pattern.

 *Pros*:
 - Efficiency: Significantly reduces the time required to grade submissions
 - Resource Allocation: Frees up expert resources for more strategic activities
 - Scalability: Capable of handling large volumes of submissions simultaneously
 - Cost-effectiveness: Smaller LLMs are generally more economical compared to larger models
-- Availability of training data: We have a large historical dataset available to populate the RAG store

 *Cons*:
 - Complexity: Increases architectural complexity with the integration of RAG.